bclme/python_desktop_app_template/README.md

 <br>To run the program, at dos prompt, go to the folder where all of the project files are located(example: c:\crud\) and type python popular_app.py and press enter key.

 <br>I created the database mysql database using phmyadmin running under wamp64

+<br>May 31,2022: A new IDE window has been added to modify the main window without exiting entirely from the application. details of the changes is documented at this blog entry: https://pythonbitsnpieces.blogspot.com/2022/05/upgrade-04-pyqt6-desktop-app-template.html